//----------------------------//

 discussion :

-When Speed X and Speed Y are the same and when the input is connected to Global Input Matrix Time (w), the result is a circular motion.
+When Speed X and Speed Y are the same and when the input is connected to time (w), the result is a circular motion.
 The motion will be elliptical when the Speed X and Speed Y parameters are different.
 The 'Radius' sets the radius of the circle.The 'Speed X or Y' parameters scales the input time.
 When negative motion will proceed backward.
 The motion position has to be added to the target coordinates usually with 4 in 2 out add tile.

 The tile has the options to interpret the radius in various units.